 Thursday, December 31, 1903

-called May as a child and the family still called
+called her May as a child, family still did,

 Fifteen years younger, May was more like his

-daughter than a sister; James had raised her
+daughter than a sister; he had raised her

 1895, Mary's children, Winaford and Maude,